monyslim/lister.com/README.md

 #### 9. Go to your browser and type: localhost:91/tables.php to generate the database and localhost:91/login.php to sign up

 #### 10. Sign up.
-After siginig up sign in with the details you provided when signing up
+After siginig up, sign in with the details you provided when signing up

 #### 11. Create a simple post, make it public